TUDelft-CITG/HOS-prob-design-24/home.md

 {{ site.description }}
 {: .fs-6 .fw-300 } -->

-*This page shows the most recent announcement and the calendar.
-For more information visit the [Unit Information page](./info).
+*This page shows the most recent announcement and the schedule for the current week.
+For more information visit the [Unit Information page](./info) and/or the [Calendar](./calendar).
 Links to external sites are at top right (e.g., Brightspace, online textbook(s), etc).*

 <!-- Read the ["Getting Started" announcement]({{site.url}}{{ site.baseurl }}/announcements) to know what to do during the first week of class. -->
 <!--[Jump to the current week]({{ site.url }}{{ site.baseurl }}/calendar#week-1){: .btn .btn-blue }-->